Dick Whittington and His Cat: Flight, and the bells tolling

-which persuaded him to retrace his steps.
-(The wording of the bells' message differ slightly according to the textual source).
+and persuaded him to retrace his steps.
+(The wording of the bells' message differs slightly according to the textual source.)

 Rags to riches

 The ship was driven off course to the Barbary Coast, where the Moorish king purchased the entire cargo for a load of gold, and insisted on entertaining the English traders with a feast.
 But the banquet was swarmed with rats and mice, whereby the English "factor" (business agent) informed their hosts that they were in possession of a creature which could exterminate these vermin (H, C).
 Thus Dick Whittington's cat was immediately put to the test, chasing and destroying the rodents.
 The Moors, even more pleased to learn that the cat was pregnant, paid more (H) (or ten times more (C)) for the cat than the rest of the cargo combined.

 The ship returned to London and Fitzwarren who was apprised of the success of the venture (at his home on Leadenhall (H)), summoned the besmirched scullion Dick Whittington to the parlour (H) (or compting-room (C)) and sat him in a seat, addressing him in dignified fashion as Master (H) or Mr. Whittington.
 Dick was upset at first that this was being done in mockery, but Fitzwarren insisted it was all in earnest, explaining that the profits from the ship now made Dick a richer man than himself (C, H).

 Dick married his former master's daughter Alice Fitzwarren (C, H), and joined his father-in-law in his business (H).
 In time, Whittington became the Lord Mayor of London three times, just as the bells had predicted.
 Whittington's acts of charity included the building of a college, a church (B, H, C), and Newgate Prison (B, H, C).
 He also burnt the bonds he owned, which the Crown had issued to fund the war (B, H).